Fourth Amendment to the United States Constitution: Applicability

 The Fourth Amendment, and the personal rights which it secures, have a long history.
 The Bill of Rights originally restricted only the federal government, and went through a long initial phase of "judicial dormancy;" in the words of historian Gordon S. Wood, "After ratification, most Americans promptly forgot about the first ten amendments to the Constitution."
 Federal jurisdiction regarding criminal law was narrow until the late 19th century when the Interstate Commerce Act and Sherman Antitrust Act were passed.
 As federal criminal jurisdiction expanded to include other areas such as narcotics, more questions about the Fourth Amendment came to the U.S. Supreme Court.
 In Hale v.
 Henkel (1906), the Supreme Court applied the Fourth Amendment to corporations, protecting corporate records from search and seizure.
 The Supreme Court responded to these questions by stating on the one hand that the government powers to search and seizure are limited by the Fourth Amendment so that arbitrary and oppressive interference by enforcement officials with the privacy and personal security of individuals are prevented and by outlining on the other hand the fundamental purpose of the amendment as guaranteeing "the privacy, dignity and security of persons against certain arbitrary and invasive acts by officers of the Government, without regard to whether the government actor is investigating crime or performing another function".
 To protect personal privacy and dignity against unwarranted intrusion by the State is the overriding function of the Fourth Amendment according to the Court in Schmerber v.
 California (1966), because "[t]he security of one's privacy against arbitrary intrusion by the police" is "at the core of the Fourth Amendment" and "basic to a free society".
 Pointing to historic precedents like Entick v Carrington (1765) and Boyd v.
 United States (1886), the Supreme Court held in Silverman v.
 United States (1961) that the Fourth Amendments core is the right to retreat into his own home and there be free from unreasonable governmental intrusion.
 The Supreme Court declared in Berger v.
 New York (1967) that the Fourth Amendment's protections include "conversation" and is not limited to "persons, houses, papers, and effects".
 The New York Court of Appeals observed in 1975: "The basic purpose of the constitutional protections against unlawful searches and seizures is to safeguard the privacy and security of each and every person against all arbitrary intrusions by government.
 Therefore, any time an intrusion on the security and privacy of the individual is undertaken with intent to harass or is based upon mere whim, caprice or idle curiosity, the spirit of the Constitution has been violated and the aggrieved party may invoke the exclusionary rule or appropriate forms of civil redress."
 With a view to Camara v.
 Municipal Court (1967) the Supreme Court observed in Torres v.
 Madrid (2021) that the focus of the Fourth Amendment is the privacy and security of individuals, not the particular manner of arbitrary invasion by governmental officials.
+The Court held in Soldal v.
+Cook County (1992) that the Amendment protects property as well as privacy interests, in both criminal as well as civil contexts.
 In Mapp v.
 Ohio (1961), the Supreme Court ruled that the Fourth Amendment applies to the states by way of the Due Process Clause of the Fourteenth Amendment.